-Schumer says impeachment 'has been a positive' for Democrats
+Schumer says impeachment has 'been a positive' for Democrats

-Senate Minority Leader Chuck Schumer on Tuesday said impeachment “has been a positive” for Democrats, despite last week’s vote to acquit President Trump.
+Senate Minority Leader Chuck Schumer on Tuesday said impeachment has "been a positive” for Democrats, despite last week’s vote to acquit President Trump.

 Schumer, D-N.Y., told reporters that the impeachment process was beneficial for the party.